 If a source falls on NoData in any of the corresponding input rasters, it is ignored in the analysis, and no distance from that source will be calculated.

-When using feature data for the input source data, care must be taken with how the output cell size is handled when it is coarse, relative to the detail present in the input.
+When using feature data for the input source data, be aware of whether the output cell size is coarse relative to the detail present in the input.
 The internal rasterization process uses a cell center method for the cell assignment type.
 This means that data that is not located at the center of the cell will not be included in the intermediate rasterized source output, and it will not be represented in the distance calculations.
 For example, if the sources are a series of small polygons (such as building footprints) that are small relative to the output cell size, it is possible that only a few will fall under the centers of the output raster cells, seemingly causing most of the others to be lost in the analysis.

 To avoid this situation, as an intermediate step, you can rasterize the input features directly using the Convert Feature to Raster tool and set the Value field parameter.
 Then use the resulting output as input to the distance tool you want to use.
 Alternatively, you can select a small cell size to capture the appropriate amount of detail from the input features.